Here are some answers to commonly asked questions about Fiji’s islands.

 Throughout the islands, casual beach wear in the norm.
 Light, breathable fabrics are recommended, including short sleeve shirts and summer dresses for the women.
 The sulu (sarong) is often used to cover up when entering a shop from the beach.

-In order to protect yourself from the strong sun, make sure to bring a hat and sunglasses, as well as enough sunscreen to last the trip, as it can be expensive at the resorts.
+In order to protect yourself from the strong sun, make sure to bring a hat and sunglasses, as well as enough sunscreen to last the trip.

 Will my computer, hair dryer or other appliance work in Fiji?

 Like the UK, Australia and New Zealand, electricity runs on 240V, with angled, three prong sockets.
 Travelers from the US will need both converters and plug adaptors to use their appliances.

 The luxury private island resorts provide converters.
 Travelers not staying at a luxury resort must pick up this item before they visit because convertors can be hard to find on the islands.